DIY Baby Wipes with Gentle Solution: Cloth or Disposable

 - For finished edges, use the overlock stitch setting on a sewing machine and stitch around the perimeter of the fabric.

-- Pile finished wipes in a basket or in an old wipe container and place on the changing table and they’re ready to go.
+- Pile finished wipes in a basket or in an old wipe container and place on the changing table.

 - Wash in hot water, and dry in the sun to remove any stains or odor.